napari/docs/docs/plugins/testing_and_publishing/hub_customization.md

 ### Display name

-The display name appears in plugin listings and the napari plugin manager:
+The `display_name`, and not the `name`, appears in plugin listings and the napari plugin manager:

 ```yaml
 name: napari-example-plugin